mozzwald/FujiFind/README.md

-# FrogFind
+# FujiFind
-Source for the FrogFind search engine for vintage computers
+Source for the FujiFind search engine for Atari 8 Bit computers.
+Based on FrogFind by ActionRetro

-Love the frog.
-Be the frog.